vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 });
 ```

 As you can see we need to give the property the name with `name` option.
-Then we specify its type with `syntax` property, and in addition, we say that it won't be inherited by children nodes and initial value as 100%.
+Then we specify its type with `syntax` property, and besides, we say that it won't be inherited by children nodes and initial value as 100%.

 After that we can use our newly created custom property in the stylesheet: